COVID-19 information for clients

 Assessment and therapy sessions can continue throughout COVID-19 for these services by Telehealth.
 This is only if you and your therapist agree that it's the right approach and that the services are consistent with what we can cover.
 If you have any questions related to ongoing treatment, contact your provider.

-You should contact your surgical service if you have any questions about procedures that were postponed.
+You should contact your surgical service if you have any questions about your procedure.

-In Alert Level 2, our support for clients in vulnerable situations and making sure payments to clients and health providers continues.
+Our support for clients in vulnerable situations continues, as does making payments to clients and health providers.
 We’re also maintaining our lodgement and claims processes.
 To help you find a therapist, use the Find Support website.